underscorefunk/cointoss/readme.md

 Integrate with YEW

-This is the wrong solution and should be done with async
+This is the wrong solution and should be done with async.
+Async yields processing to other components awaited components to see if they're done

+Every await triggers checking if other yielded things are done.
+Yield flows back up the control flow

+Awaiting has to cascade down because a non awaited future does nothing and they can be dropped